cortexapps/solutions/tools/troubleshoot/customer-instructions.md

 ### Running it as a Kubectl plugins

-To run it as a kubectl plugin, you can installing using `krew` which is basically similar to `brew` for Mac OSs.
+To run it as a kubectl plugin, you can install using `krew` which is basically similar to `brew` for Mac OSs.
 Instructions on how to install `krew` can be found here: https://krew.sigs.k8s.io/docs/user-guide/setup/install/

 To install the plugin run this command: